celestinoalan/mushroom_observer/README.md

 ```

 ## Ideas

+### How to Obtain Labels for an Observation
+1. Consider all ranks together.
+Alternative: Use only one rank.
+2. Map all IDs to the smallest ID within a synonym group that is not deprecated.
+3. Should there be no non-deprecated ID within a synonym group, map all IDs from the group to the smallest deprecated ID within the group.

 ### Optimal Vote Cache
 - Use a sample of the peak around 2.5 as a holdout set, check balanced precision for different values of vote cache.
 Use tabular model for this experiment.